rposborne/wpcap/README.md

-# Wpcap
+# WPcap

 WPcap is a set of capistrano reciepes designed to deploy wordpress instaliations to ubuntu 12.04 and up servers.
 It provides database and asset sync tasks, a helper appication to setup a brand new wordpress install ready to be deployed by wpcap.

 WPcap is opinionated, and currently reasonably narrow minded.

 WPcap assumptions

-*Local Macine is a Mac running MAMP
+  * Local Macine is a Mac running MAMP
-*Remote Server is a brand new Ubuntu Server *Passwordless access to remote server has be established (ssh keys) *Wordpress is using mysql
+  * Remote Server is a brand new Ubuntu Server
+  * Passwordless access to remote server has be established (ssh keys)
+  * Wordpress is using mysql

-WPcap Server Configuration
+WPcap server configuration

-*nginx stable
+  * nginx stable
-*php5-fpm stable
+  * php5-fpm stable
-*mysql > 5.5
+  * mysql > 5.5
-*varnish (Optional)
+  * varnish (Optional)

 ## Installation